Xena: First steps towards redemption

-Borias and Xena reconcile and renew their alliance, only to break it a final time and to split their forces between them, with Xena proving the stronger of the two.
-Borias is killed in the ensuing battle, and Xena gives the newborn Solan to the Centaurs to raise so that he will be kept safe and protected.
+Borias and Xena reconcile and renew their alliance, only to break it a final time and split their forces between them, with Xena proving the stronger of the two.
+Borias is killed in the ensuing battle, and Xena gives the newborn Solan to the centaurs to raise.

 Encounter with Hercules and subsequent reform

-Xena continues her life as a warlord for many years until she has a life-changing encounter with Hercules wherein she turns her back on the path of evil.
+Xena continues her life as a warlord for many years.
 She turns against her troops to protect a baby whose family would not pay the ransom she demanded.
-Her troops were going to kill Xena for becoming weak in their eyes.
-After these events, Xena travels with Hercules for a short time and the two share a brief romantic relationship.
+Her troops try to kill Xena for becoming weak in their eyes.
+After these events, Xena travels with Hercules for a short time and they share a brief romantic relationship.
 While their romance does not last long, the two form a special friendship.
-Each comes to respect the other's abilities and judgement.
-In a series 1 episode, each acknowledged the positive impact the other had on the world.
-In that installment, Xena said, "The world needs Hercules".
-To that, Hercules responded, "The world needs Xena, too".
-As the years progress, Xena and Hercules come to each other's aid at different times as well as acting as a source of comfort to the other.
-However, after first meeting Hercules, Xena finds the way to redemption to be more painful than she anticipated.
+In "Prometheus", each acknowledges the positive impact the other had on the world.

-The meeting with Gabrielle
+Meeting Gabrielle

 Haunted by her past transgressions, she is about to give up on her life as a warrior completely.
-In the episode "Sins of the Past". she strips off her armor and weapons and buries them in the dirt.
+In the episode "Sins of the Past", she strips off her armor and weapons and buries them in the dirt.
 She sees a group of village girls being attacked by a band of warriors.
 In the group is Gabrielle.
-Xena saves the young women and Gabrielle is left in awe of the Warrior Princess' abilities.
+Xena saves the young women and warns an awestruck Gabrielle not to follow her.

 Gabrielle follows Xena in a quest to persuade Xena to let her be her traveling companion.
-During the episode, Xena returns to her home town, Amphipolis, where she eventually reconciles with her mother, Cyrene.
-She also visits the grave of her brother Lyceus to "speak" with him.
+Xena returns to her hometown, Amphipolis, and eventually reconciles with her mother, Cyrene.
+She also visits the grave of her brother Lyceus.
 When Xena privately confides with Lyceus that it is difficult to be alone, Gabrielle—who is silently standing in the doorway of the crypt—tells her, "You're not alone."
 Soon, Xena agrees to allow Gabrielle to travel with her.
-Over time, Gabrielle becomes Xena's dearest friend and soulmate.
+Over time, Gabrielle becomes Xena's dearest friend.